Skip to content

 Ukraine

-Another famous place to visit in the city of Odessa is the Catacombs, with over 1,600 miles of tunnels.
-They were formed by the mining of a rock called coquina, which is soft white limestone.
+Another famous place in Odessa is the Catacombs, with over 1,600 miles of tunnels.
+They were formed by mining a soft white limestone rock called coquina.

-When you visit, you will feel that you are in an underground city, and some stories say that it is larger than the underground passageways of both Paris and Rome.
-The tunnels were also used during World War II’s invasion to plan counterattacks.
+When you visit, you will feel you are in an underground city.
+Some stories say it is larger than the underground passageways of Paris and Rome.
+During World War II’s invasion, the tunnels were also used to plan counterattacks.

 Volodymyr’s Cathedral